Once we accept the idea that electricity, rather than gravity, is the main force in the universe, many things become easier to explain.

 Instead, we have an eternal universe with no start and no end.
 Some areas are young.
 Others are old.
 Creation and destruction happen continuously and everywhere.

-Where exactly our region of the universe is in this cycle is hard to say, but I suspect we are somewhere in the middle, perhaps a little closer to the end than the start.
+Where exactly our region of the universe is in this cycle is hard to say, but I suspect we’re somewhere in the middle, perhaps a little closer to the end than the start.

-An interesting consequence of an eternal universe is that it is almost certainly teaming with life.
-The universe as a whole is likely to be a gigantic ecosystem, complete with mechanisms to seed young planets and move lifeforms from one place to another.
+An interesting consequence of an eternal universe is that it’s almost certainly teaming with life.
+The universe as a whole is likely to be a giant ecosystem, complete with mechanisms to seed young planets and move lifeforms from one place to another.